-For restores that use the hotadd transport mode: If the virtual machine to restore and the virtual machine that contains the hotadd restore host do not reside in the same VMware datacenter, the restore fails.
+For a restore that uses the hotadd transport mode: If the virtual machine to restore and the virtual machine that contains the hotadd restore host do not reside in the same datacenter: The restore fails.
 For a successful hotadd restore, the two virtual machines must be in the same VMware datacenter.

 FTL - Virtual machine restore: VxMS initialization failed

 Select a different transport mode and retry the restore.

 You attempted to restore a file that has a path name longer than 1023 characters.

 Note that a backup of a Linux virtual machine backs up all files, including those with path names longer than 1023 characters.
 A restore of the entire Linux virtual machine recovers all files.
 But you cannot restore the long path-name files individually.

 If the ESX servers are configured with short host names (not fully qualified), NetBackup may not find the ESX server for the restore.

 See The restore fails if ESX servers use short host names and backups and restores use a vCenter server.

 For the restore, the virtual machine's hardware version (such as 7) is later than the hardware version that the target server supports.
 If VMware Tools cannot convert the virtual machine's hardware version to an earlier version, the restore fails.
 Messages similar to the following appear in the detailed status log: